Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Angle Combination at Degree Vertex

-If all vertices are of $\alpha^3$-type, then all the angles must be equal.
-Therefore either there are $\alpha\beta\gamma$-type vertices, or there are $\alpha\beta^2$-type vertices.
-Moreover, given five distinct angles, there can be at most two $\alpha\beta\gamma$-type vertices.
+If all vertices are of $3$-type, then all angles are equal.
+Therefore either there are $111$-type vertices, or there are $12$-type vertices.
+Moreover, given five distinct angles, there can be at most two $111$-type vertices.
 This leads to three subcases.